yule-BUAA/DyGLib/README.md

 # Towards Better Dynamic Graph Learning: New Architecture and Unified Library
+This repository is built for the Paper [Towards Better Dynamic Graph Learning: New Architecture and Unified Library](https://arxiv.org/abs/2303.13047).

+🔔 If you have any questions or suggestions, please feel free to let us know.
+You can directly email [Le Yu](https://yule-buaa.github.io/) using the email address yule@buaa.edu.cn or post an issue on this repository.

+## 💥 News 💥

+- 🔥🔥🔥[2023/09] Our paper is accepted by **NeurIPS 2023 (Poster)**.
+The camera ready version is coming soon.
+- 🔥🔥🔥[2023/09] DyGFormer is evaluated on [TGB Leaderboards](https://tgb.complexdatalab.com) and it currently **ranks first** on tgbl-wiki-v2 and tgbl-coin.
+  It also performs good on other datasets.
+See our other repository [DyGLib_TGB](https://github.com/yule-BUAA/DyGLib_TGB) for more details.

 ## Overview

 Dynamic Graph Library (DyGLib) is an open-source toolkit with standard training pipelines, extensible coding interfaces, and comprehensive evaluating strategies, which aims to promote standard, scalable, and reproducible dynamic graph learning research.
 Diverse benchmark datasets and thorough baselines are involved in DyGLib.
 ![](figures/DyGLib_procedure.jpg)

 ## Benchmark Datasets and Preprocessing

 Fourteen datasets are used in DyGLib, including Wikipedia, Reddit, MOOC, LastFM, Myket, Enron, Social Evo., UCI, Flights, Can.
 Parl., US Legis., UN Trade, UN Vote, and Contact.
 The first five datasets are bipartite, and the others only contain nodes with a single type.